awsdocs/amazon-connect-admin-guide/doc_source/phone-number-requirements.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/connect/latest/adminguide/phone-number-requirements.html)

-Numbers are only available to businesses, not individuals\.
-The DID type is Landline not Geographic since all formerly geographic numbers are now classified as landline, and do not have a geographic zone\.
+Numbers are available to businesses only, not individuals\.
+The DID type is Landline, instead of Geographic\.
+This is because all formerly geographic numbers are now classified as landline, and do not have a geographic zone\.

 ### For porting numbers<a name="no-porting"></a>